-- . the outsourcing of tower ownership and management by major wireless carriers: - the need for existing wireless carriers to expand coverage and improve capacity; - the additional demand for towers created by new entrants into the wireless communications industry; - . the privatization of state-run broadcast transmission networks; and - the introduction of new digital broadcast transmission technology and wireless technologies.
+- the outsourcing of towers by major wireless carriers; - the need for existing wireless carriers to expand coverage and improve capacity; - the additional demand for towers created by new entrants into the wireless communications industry; - . the privatization of state-run broadcast transmission networks; and - . the introduction of new digital broadcast transmission technology and wireless technologies.

 Our two main businesses are leasing antenna space on wireless and broadcast multi-tenant towers and operating broadcast transmission networks.
 We also provide complementary services to our customers, including network design, radio frequency engineering, site acquisition, site development and construction, antenna installation and network management and maintenance.
-We believe that our full service capabilities are a key competitive advantage in forming strategic partnerships to acquire large wireless and broadcast tower portfolios and in winning contracts for new tower construction.
+We believe that our end-to-end service capabilities are a key competitive advantage in forming strategic partnerships to acquire large wireless and broadcast tower portfolios and in winning tower construction mandates.

-Our primary business in the United States is the leasing of antenna space to wireless carriers.
-After completion of the recent and proposed transactions we describe in this prospectus, we will have concentrations of towers, or tower clusters, in 26 of the 50 largest U.S. metropolitan areas, 23 of which are east of the Mississippi river.
+Our primary business in the United States is the leasing of antenna space to wireless carriers under long-term contracts.
+After completion of the proposed transactions we describe in this prospectus, we will have tower clusters in 26 of the 50 largest U.S. metropolitan areas, 23 of which are east of the Mississippi river.
 We believe that by owning and managing large tower clusters we are able to offer our customers the ability to expand their networks rapidly and efficiently across particular markets or regions.
-Accordingly, we have entered into agreements with both Bell Atlantic Mobile and BellSouth Mobility that will allow us to control and operate substantially all the towers in their 850 MHz networks.
+Our acquisition strategy has been focused on adding tower clusters.
+For example, we have entered into agreements with both Bell Atlantic Mobile, which we refer to as BAM, and BellSouth Mobility, which we refer to as BellSouth, that will allow us to control and operate substantially all the towers in their 850 MHz networks in the eastern, southwestern and midwestern United States.

 Our primary business in the United Kingdom is the operation of television and radio broadcast transmission networks.
-Following the 1997 acquisition of the BBC's broadcast and tower infrastructure, we were awarded long-term contracts to provide the BBC and other broadcasters analog and digital transmission services.
+Our towers provide broadcast coverage to 99% of the population and substantially all of the major metropolitan markets.
+In 1997, we acquired the BBC's national broadcast transmission infrastructure and network services.
+Following the acquisition of the BBC's tower infrastructure, we were awarded long-term contracts to provide the BBC and other broadcasters analog and digital transmission services.
 We also lease antenna space to wireless operators in the United Kingdom on the towers we acquired from the BBC and from various wireless carriers.
-After completion of the One2One transaction described in this prospectus, we will have nationwide broadcast and wireless coverage in the United Kingdom.
+After completion of the One2One transaction described in this prospectus, we will have a nationwide wireless footprint in the United Kingdom.
+We believe that our towers are uniquely situated in locations that wireless carriers seeking to lease antenna space find particularly desirable.